Gorgeous Places in the United States

 Alabama – Lake Guntersville

 This lake was created by the Gunterville and stretches for 75 miles between Guntersville and Bridgeport.
+Enjoy more than 30 miles of hiking trails, fabulous panoramas and numerous sites for viewing wildlife.

 Alaska – Denali National Park